YoungChulDK/DTU-HPC-Setup/README.md

 # Logging in to the HPC

-Open the Terminal, and create an SSH connection to the HPC using your student login.
+Open the Terminal on your computer, and create an SSH connection to the HPC using your student login.
 ```
 ssh sXXXXXX@login2.hpc.dtu.dk
 ```